Key Decision Criteria for Your B2B Online Shop Based on Shopware

 Professional hosting with scalability options

-Conclusion: Is Shopware the right choice for your B2B shop?
+Conclusion: Is Shopware the Right Choice for Your B2B Shop?

-Our recommendation:
+Our Recommendation:

-Prioritize the requirements (Must-have vs. Nice-to-have)
+Prioritize requirements (Must-have vs. Nice-to-have)

 Involve your ERP team early in the planning

-FAQ: Common questions about Shopware in B2B use
+FAQ: Common Questions about Shopware in B2B Use

 Can Shopware handle very large product catalogs with hundreds of thousands of SKUs?